-For this instalment of our Customer Stories, we talked with Kevin Dubourg, Bug Bounty Programme Manager at Yousign.
+For this instalment of our Customer Stories, we talked with Kevin Dubourg, Bug Bounty Program Manager at Yousign.
 Yousign provides electronic signature (eSignature) services and aims at protecting both its services and users.

 Why did you decide to go for Bug Bounty?

-What value can Bug Bounty add compared to traditional cybersecurity solutions (e.g. pen test)?
+What value can Bug Bounty add compared to traditional cybersecurity solutions (e.g. penetration testing)?

 Diversity in terms of perspectives and skills.
 Every hunter has his own approach, his way of doing the thing, a unique approach that makes a particular attack.
-This is different from pentesting, and it provides a much stiffer challenge.
-With Bug Bounty, we kind of left behind the pentest world, in order to benefit from 10, 20 or 30 different views and really challenge our teams.
+This is different from penetration testing, and it provides a much stiffer challenge.
+With Bug Bounty, we kind of left behind the penetration testing world, in order to benefit from 10, 20 or 30 different views and really challenge our teams.

 What is really interesting, is that not all hunters are necessarily “cybersecurity professionals”.
 The entire ecosystem is represented here, and we can pick up individuals based on their nationality, skill set, ranking on the platform, etc.

 Yet Bug Bounty’s main value, is the continuity, recurrence and “annualization” of the tests: as soon as we release a new version, we integrate the existing program and get immediate feedback on the new version’s security level.
 We don’t need to wait a year for the next penetration testing to check on the security of our update.
 This approach is embedded within our project lifecycle.